Kitchen Backsplash Price Guide: How Much to Budget in 2025?

 Installation Fees

-The cost of labor for installing a backsplash can vary depending on the complexity of the design and the geographic region.
+The cost of labour for installing a backsplash can vary depending on the complexity of the design and the geographic region.
 Installers may charge by the hour or by the project, which affects the final cost.

 Some special tools may be necessary for installation, such as tile cutters, trowels, levels, spatulas, etc. If you don't have these tools, they can be rented or purchased, adding to the total cost of installation.